Superconducting junctions with flat bands

 where $\epsilon_p(k)$ are the band dispersions of the N-material for bands $p$, and the numerator is a matrix Laurent polynomial of order $\le(N-1)M$, which depends on the number $N$ of orbitals per unit cell.
 Taking the inverse Fourier transform, in real space we find

 If all bands are exactly flat, then $f(j)\propto\delta_{j0}$, and $G(m,\omega)=0$ for $|m|>(N-1)M$.
 Thus, in models with only exact flat bands, compact localized states may carry current up to the distance $\xi_{\rm max}=(N-1)Ma$, but at longer distances the correlations vanish.
+This applies also to the Bogoliubov - de Gennes (BdG) Hamiltonian, as observed in Ref.~\onlinecite{thumin2024-cfc} in specific models.
 More generally, at distances larger than $\xi_{\rm max}$ the decay is described by $f$, which depends \emph{only} on the band dispersions $\epsilon_p(k)$~\footnote{In quasi-1D, dispersions of possible edge states also contribute here. }.
-For example, with a dispersive band at the Fermi level, this produces the exponential decay on the scale of the ballistic coherence length $\xi\propto{}\hbar{}v_F/(2\pi T)$ defined by the Fermi velocity~\cite{golubov2004}.
-On the other hand, for a flat band, the long-distance behavior is similar to evanescent decay in insulators: temperature-independent and governed by the energy gap to the nearest dispersive band.
-A similar estimate for the BdG Hamiltonian implies that in an exact flat band system, also the anomalous Green function vanishes, $F(m-m')=0$ for $|m-m'|>(N-1)Ma$, as observed in Ref.~\onlinecite{thumin2024-cfc} for specific models.
+With a dispersive band at the Fermi level, this produces the exponential decay on the scale of the ballistic coherence length $\xi_{v_F}\propto{}\hbar{}v_F/(2\pi T)$ defined by the Fermi velocity~\cite{golubov2004}.
+On the other hand, for a flat band, the long-distance behavior is similar to evanescent decay in insulators: temperature-independent and governed by the energy gap to the nearest dispersive band; we denote this coherence length by $\xi_{\rm gap}$.

 The short-distance behavior, however, depends not only on band dispersions but also on the band geometry.
 Define the root mean square (rms) range of the proximity effect as